 Sanctuary: The season 3 episode "Firewall" had a rather blatant example.
 In a somewhat frenzied state Will is under surveillance from Big Guy (played by Christopher Heyerdahl).
 After he pours a substance on him called "Twilight", Will asks him what he thinks of "those movies".
 The latter's response?
 That he liked Marcus, the very role he played in New Moon (and who was actually a very minor character in that film).

-The Doctor Who episode "The Christmas Invasion" included a scene of the Tenth Doctor (played by David Tennant) choosing his new costume in the TARDIS wardrobe.
+"The Christmas Invasion" includes a scene of the Tenth Doctor (played by David Tennant) choosing his new costume in the TARDIS wardrobe.
 In addition to the Continuity Nod of past Doctors' costumes being present, there was also a vivid red "Regency" shirt resembling one Tennant had worn in Casanova, and a Hogwarts uniform, referencing his role as Barty Crouch Jr. in Goblet of Fire.

 "The Satan Pit" — Rose and Mr Jefferson are discussing escape plans, and Jefferson mentions the ducts used by maintenance robots that run under the base.
 Rose assumes they're ventilation shafts, which gets Jefferson to say "I appreciate the reference".
 His actor was in the third Aliens movie.